React-Automation-Studio/React-Automation-Studio/docs/migrate-from-V6-to-V7.md

 # Migrate to V7.0.0

-RAS V7.0.0 includes breaking changes, Due to the update MUI 7 and Storybook 9.
+RAS V7.0.0 includes breaking changes, Due to the update to MUI 7 and Storybook 9.

 You will need to follow the official MUI 7 migration recommendations.